jarekb84/GulpUtilityBelt/README.md

 4. `gulp`

 ## Tasks
-`gulp` Lists out tasks supported (default task)
+- `gulp` Lists out tasks supported (default task)
-`gulp imagemin` Minify PNG, JPEG, and GIF images in src directory
+- `gulp imagemin` Minify PNG, JPEG, and GIF images in src directory
-`gulp minifyCss` Minifies all css files in src directory 'gulp'
+- `gulp processCss` Runs css files through autoprefixer, minifies, and adds .min to filename
+    - add `--skipAutoPrefixer` to only minify code
-`gulp minifyJs` Runs uglify on all js files in src directory
+- `gulp processJs` Runs js files through uglify, jshint, and adds .min to filename
+    - jsHint rules can be modified in .jshinttrc file ([options](http://www.jshint.com/docs/options)).

 ## Changelog
+**v1.1.0 released 2014-03-12**

+* Changed name of minifyCss and minifyJs tasks to processCss and processJs since they are now doing more then just minifying the contents.
+* The processCss and processJs tasks now output files with .min
+* ProcessCss task now runs css through autoprefixer
+* ProcessJs task now runs js through jshint first, if any arrors found, will not minify code.

-**v1.0.4 rleased 2014-03-02**
+**v1.0.4 released 2014-03-02**

 * Cleanup of commented out code
 * Reordred code to put utility tasks up top and dev tasks at bottom of file